CONTENT FOR PUBLIC FOR YELLOW FEVER VACCINATION

 • Nursing mothers should avoid or postpone travel to an area where there is risk of yellow fever.

-• Adults 60 years of age and older might be at increased risk for severe problems following vaccination.
+• Adults 60 years of age and older or with any comorbidity (Diabetes, Hypertension etc.) might be at increased risk for adverse effects following vaccination.

 Mild Side Effects of Vaccination